2021 New England Revolution II season

-The 2021 New England Revolution II season is the second season in the soccer team's history, where they compete in the third division of American soccer, USL League One.
+The 2021 New England Revolution II season was the second season in the soccer team's history, where they compete in the third division of American soccer, USL League One.
 New England Revolution II, as a child club of New England Revolution of Major League Soccer, are barred from participating in the 2021 U.S. Open Cup.
 New England Revolution II play their home games at Gillette Stadium, located in Foxborough, Massachusetts, United States.